Hamdan bin Zayed bin Sultan Al Nahyan: Early life and education

 Sheikh Hamdan was born in Al Ain in 1963.
 He is the 4th son of the founder of United Arab Emirates, the late president Sheikh Zayed bin Sultan Al Nahyan, who also served as the emir of Abu Dhabi.
 His mother is Sheikha Fatima bint Mubarak Al Ketbi and he has five full-brothers: Mohamed, Hazza, Tahnoun, Mansour, and Abdullah.
 They are known as Bani Fatima or sons of Fatima.
 In addition, he is the younger paternal half-brother of the former emir and UAE president Khalifa bin Zayed Al Nahyan.

 He has a bachelor's degree in political sciences and business administration, both from the United Arab Emirates University.

 Career

 Along with his half-brother Sheikh Sultan bin Zayed Al Nahyan, he served as Deputy Prime Minister of the United Arab Emirates in the cabinet led by the prime minister Mohammed bin Rashid Al Maktoum, who is the emir of Dubai.
 He serves as Chairman of state-owned gas company Dolphin Energy and Environment Agency – Abu Dhabi.

+Coup attempt

+In 2015 it was reported that during the height of the Arab Spring in 2011 Hamdan plotted a coup attempt to oust Mohamed bin Zayed Al Nahyan.
+In 2009 Hamdan was dismissed as deputy prime minister and instead made the governor of Al Dhafra in what was in effect an exile from Abu Dhabi due to a business dispute with Mohamed.
+Following his 2010 Hajj Hamdan became increasingly convinced that he had to stage a coup in order to bolster his own personal achievements, similar to how his father was inspired to stage a coup against his brother in 1966 after his own Hajj.
+He argued that wealth was being too concentrated in the country and vowed to turn Abu Dhabi from an absolute monarchy into a constitutional one, granting universal suffrage to all Arab nationals, turning the Federal National Council into a directly elected legislature with full powers.

+Interior Minister Saif Al Nahyan discovered the plot in mid 2011 and quietly had Hamdan placed under house arrest.
+By September 2011 he was planning on resigning as prince so he could move into exile in Europe, however, after another lengthy communication blackout, suddenly changed his mind, with a source close to him saying that his bank accounts were seized, and he was banned from leaving the country, being placed under effective palace-arrest in Liwa.
+Saif also took extensive steps to make sure that news of the coup plot, and subsequent arrest of its organizing royal prince, was kept hidden, with the news of the coup attempt only breaking in 2015.